ROCm/ROCm.github.io/languages.md

 closely, and you’ll see HC move quickly to include standard C++ capabilities.

-The Heterogeneous Compute Compiler (HCC) provides two significant
+The Heterogeneous Compute Compiler (HCC) provides two important
 benefits:

 *Ease of development*